 Through the process of completion the thesis, we have achieved enough knowledge about optimization algorithms in general, we know how to apply algorithms to solve some optimal problem such as the exam invigilator assignment problem.

-Ability to implement and apply genetic algorithm to make an application for exam invigilator assignment:
+Ability to implement and apply genetic algorithm to make an application for exam invigilator assignment

+5.2 Strong points, drawbacks and future work

+5.2.1 Strong points

 Our application responds smoothly to the stated constraints in the thesis, include hard and soft constraints.

 Stable application, friendly user interface, easy to use.

 Scheduled results are stored locally and easily retrieved.

-5.2 Drawbacks and future work

-5.2.1 Drawbacks
+5.2.2 Drawbacks

-However, there are still some drawbacks:

 Due to the random nature of the genetic algorithm, the outcome sometimes does not fully fulfill the problem.

 In practical, the requirements of scheduling problem are quite rich while our current application only meets the basic requirement.